KitchenAid Electric Kettle: Ultimate Brewing Guide

 KitchenAid offers kettles ranging from 1.25 liters to 1.7 liters.

-- A 1.25L or 1.5L kettle is perfect for individuals or couples.
+• A 1.25L or 1.5L kettle is perfect for individuals or couples.

-- A 1.7L kettle is better suited for families or if you frequently entertain guests and need larger batches of hot water.
+• A 1.7L kettle is better suited for families or if you frequently entertain guests and need larger batches of hot water.

 3. Is Temperature Control a Must-Have?

-For optimal flavor extraction from different teas and coffees, variable temperature control is a game-changer.
+For optimal flavor extraction from different teas and coffees, variable temperature control is a major upgrade.
 Models offering a range of temperatures from 50°C to 100°C empower you to brew every beverage perfectly.
 If your routine only calls for boiling water, a simpler model without this feature can save you money.

 4. How Important is Design and Aesthetics?